-5 2.3 SPE and LC-MS/MS analysis
+2.3 SPE and LC-MS/MS analysis

-After filtration using a glass fiber membrane filter, all analytes were extracted using an AutoTrace automated solid phase extraction (SPE) system (Caliper Corporation, Hopkington, MA), as depicted by Vanderford et al. (2006).
+After filtration using glass fiber membrane filter, all analytes were extracted by using AutoTrace automated solid phase extraction (SPE) system (Caliper Corporation, Hopkington, MA), as depicted by Vanderford and Snyder (2006).
 Briefly, the 6 mL, 500 mg hydrophilic-lipophilic balance (HLB) glass cartridges (Waters Corporation, Milford, MA) were preconditioned in the following order: 5 mL of MTBE, 5 mL of methanol, and 5 mL of deionized water.
-In all, 500 mL of samples, spiked with the addition of standards for internal calibration, were loaded onto the cartridges at 15 mL min-1 in duplicate, after which the cartridges were rinsed with 5 mL of deionized pure water, and then dried with a steam of air for 50 min.
+500 mL of samples, spiked with the addition of standards for internal calibration, were loaded onto the cartridges at 15 mL min-1 in duplicate, after which the cartridges were rinsed with 5 mL of deionized pure water, and then dried with a steam of air for 50 min.
 The cartridges were eluted with 5 mL of methanol, followed by 5 mL of 1/9 (v/v) methanol/MTBE.
 The eluted solution was concentrated in a water bath at 40 °C with a gentle stream of air to a final volume of 500 μL, which was a concentration factor of 1000.
-The levels of pharmaceuticals and their metabolites were then measured using a Water 2695 Separations Module (Waters, Milford, MA, US) coupled with a Micromass Quattro Micro triple quadrupole tandem mass spectrometer (Micromass, Manchester, UK) in electrospray ionization mode (ESI).
-A 20 μL sample loop and 150 mm ×2.1 mm SunFire C18 column with a particle size of 3.5 μm (Waters, Milford, MA, US) was employed for analyte separation.
-A binary gradient, consisting of 0.1% formic acid (eluent A) and 100% acetonitrile (eluent B), was used at a flow rate of 0.2 ml min-1.
-Selected PPCPs and their metabolites were analyzed using two different gradients.
-The gradient used for the PPCPs and most of the metabolites was as follows: gradient with 15% of B was held for 4 min, increased linearly to 80% for 6 min, held for 3 min with 80 % of B and then linearly increased to 100 % for 7 min.
-The gradient used for the carbamazepine metabolites was as follows: gradient with 10% of DWESD
+The levels of pharmaceuticals and their metabolites were then measured using a Water 2695 Separations Module (Waters, Milford, MA) coupled with a Micromass Quattro Micro triple quadrupole tandem mass spectrometer (Micromass, Manchester, UK) in electrospray ionization mode (ESI).
+A 20 $\mu$ L sample loop and 150 $\times$ 2.1 mm SunFire C18 column with a particle size of 3.5 μm (Waters, Milford, MA) was employed for analyte separation.
+A binary gradient, consisting of 0.1% formic acid (eluent A) and 100% acetonitrile (eluent B), was used at a flow rate of 0.2 mL min-1.
+Selected PPCPs and their metabolites was analyzed using two different gradients.
+The gradient used for the PPCPs and most of the metabolites was: gradient with 15 % of B was held for 4 min, increased linearly to 80 % for